needsfocusedpm/move-master-thesis/data/data_access.md

 # Data Access

-The full dataset and survey materials are available via OSF:
+The empirical data underlying this thesis is openly available via OSF:

 DOI: https://doi.org/10.17605/OSF.IO/NKB4J

-Included files:
+Included materials:

-- Quantitative survey data (raw dataset)
+- Quantitative dataset (raw survey data)
 - Survey instrument (questionnaire)
 - Qualitative interview evidence (anonymized)

+## Notes

+- The dataset is provided in its original format.
+- No personally identifiable information is included.
-The GitHub repository provides structured context and integration with the thesis content.
+- The GitHub repository provides structured context and integration with the thesis content.